michaeljagdharry/9750/README.md

     - square footage
     - building class (commercial, multifamily, single-family)
     - location: borough, neighborhood, block,
-  - where are most transactions?
+  - where are most transactions? (code committed)
-  - which neighborhoods are most expensive?
+  - which neighborhoods are most expensive? (code committed)
   - is there a premium for single-family homes?
+      -Idea for answer: Perform two regressions, one for single-family homes, and one for non-single family homes.
+                        Compare the beta1's: these are the rates of change of price with respect to sqft.
+                        A higher beta1 (price differential) for single-family homes would then suggest the existence of a premium.
   - are most sales closed on weekends? weekdays? <- ACH

 - Need to clean
-  - remove x1? index by borough
+  - remove x1? index by borough (check)
-  - sales price is a character vector -> numeric
+  - sales price is a character vector -> numeric (check)
-    - need to exclude nonsense sales (e.g. at ~$0)
+    - need to exclude nonsense sales (e.g. at ~$0) (check)
     - looking for arms-length transactions
     - histogram
   - lubridate the sales date
-  - square feet -> numeric
+  - square feet -> numeric (check)
-  - Borough is not numeric -> unordered categorical
+  - Borough is not numeric -> unordered categorical (check)
     1. Manhattan
     2. Bronx
     3. Brooklyn